Mayappa123/majorproject/README.md

 -git push origin main
 -git commit -am "commitment" - used to perform add and commit at a time.

-git branch - used to check current branch.. git checkout "branch name" - used to switch branch.. git checkout -b 'branch name' - used to create new branch..
+git status - used to check current status of chamges. git branch - used to check current branch.. git checkout "branch name" - used to switch branch.. git checkout -b 'branch name' - used to create new branch..